gustavovelascoh/ORB_SLAM2/README.md

 ### Develop ORB-SLAM2 with Ubuntu build image

-You can develop and compile ORB-SLAM2 with a pre-build Ubuntu 18.04 image, with all 3rd-party dependencies resolved already.
+You can develop and compile ORB-SLAM2 with the pre-build Ubuntu 18.04 image, having all 3rd-party dependencies resolved already.

 ```
-docker run -it --rm -v $(pwd):/ORM_SLAM2 gustavovelascoh/orb_slam2:latest
+docker run -it --rm -v $(pwd):/ORM_SLAM2 gustavovelascoh/orb_slam2:build
 cd /ORB_SLAM2
 ./build.sh

 ```

+In this case you might want to remove the "--rm" option to preserve the container